gfox72/DOCTEST/DERO_RPC_API.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Example of getblockcount output*

 # 3.2.2 get_info
-The method"get_info"returns various info about the daemon and the state of the network.
+The method "get_info" returns various info about the daemon and the state of the network.
 This method has no parameters.

 | Result    | Type  | Description             |